lunarmodules/ldoc/docs/doc.md

 This goes under the 'Topics' global section; the 'Contents' of this document is generated from the second-level (##) headings of the readme.

-Readme files are always processed with Markdown, but may also contain `@{}` references back to the documentation and to example files.
-As with doc comments, a link to a standard Lua function like @{os.execute}` will work as well.
+Readme files are always processed with Markdown, but may also contain @\{} references back to the documentation and to example files.
+As with doc comments, a link to a standard Lua function like @\{os.execute} will work as well.
 Any code sections will be pretty-printed as well.

 ## Fields allowed in `config.ld`